We have developed a series of FAQs to summarise the situation for IP protection in the UK and Europe after Brexit.

 No. We fully expect that British applicants and proprietors will be able to obtain a unitary patent by requesting unitary effect upon grant of their European patent application, the same as applicants and proprietors of any other nationality.

-However, it is possible that a UK exit from the EU would mean that the revised Unitary Patent Package could not and would not include the UK.
+However, it is possible that the UK exit from the EU will mean that the revised Unitary Patent Package could not and would not include the UK.
 This would not affect use of the system by UK nationals, but it would mean that a Unitary Patent would not cover the UK.